HenrikSamuelsson/course-introduction-to-software-product-management/course-3-clients-need-and-sw-requriements.md

 - Small
 - Testable

+A user story shall by trace during development.
+A traceable user story mainly means that it can be traced to the code that implements it.

 ### Acceptance Tests

 Acceptance tests verifies that the requirement described by a user story have been meet.
 There is a link between user stories and acceptance test, sometimes if having written user stories on index cards so are the acceptance test written on the back of the index card.